geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^1]: Valour, and the passion for crusading, were hereditary in the family of D’Avesnes; and Gerard, the ancestor of James, was appointed to the government of Arsouf, on its reduction by Godfrey of Bouillon.
 The funeral of James D’Avesnes was celebrated by <span class="smallcaps">Richard</span> with peculiar honour, on the day succeeding the battle of Arsouf.

 [^2]: Joseph, who according to Mahommedan tradition was buried in one of the Pyramids.
 The delight which Saladin had in asserting his descent from his patriarchal namesake has been before alluded to.

+[^3]: The bridge of Al Sirat, which has already been mentioned; where the curses of those whom we have injured in this life will become gusts of wind, to shake our footing on its perilous edge.

+[^4]: See Note on Book III, respecting the supposed acquaintance between Eleanor of Guyenne and the young Saladine, at Antioch.